benlesh/angular-minesweeper/README.md

 ----

-#Multiplayer with SignalR Step 2: Getting things talking
+# Multiplayer with SignalR Step 3: Get a list of connected players

-Okay, we have a lot of lifting to do to get these to applications talking...
+### On the Server:

-1. We need to create a SignalR Hub in .NET.
+- Handle `OnConnect` and `OnDisconnect` in your Hub to maintain a list of Players.
-2. We need to create the proper services in Angular to access SingalR and the Hub.
+- Create a Hub method `SendPlayers` to Broadcast a Player List to all connected clients.
-   - Creating a signalR service.
+- Have `OnConnect` and `OnDisconnect` call `SendPlayers` after it updates the list.

-   - Create a service for the hub itself.
+### On the Client:

-   - Create a simple controller testing this (PingPongCtrl, which we'll remove/alter later)
+- Have the server service fire an Angular event when the player list has been updated.
-3. Let's send something like Ping!
-Pong! back and forth as a test.
+- Create a controller for your multiplayer game called `MultiplayerGameCtrl`, have it handle the event we just created and update a property on the $scope to display.